-In the third part we show how Sigma can be applied for even a wider class of multi-sums which covers big parts of partially ∂ -finite and holonomic sequences [Zei90, CS98, Chy00].
-By applications from [AS65, PWZ96, APS05] we illustrate the ideas from [Sch05c].
+In the third part we show how Sigma can be applied for even a wider class of multi-sums which covers big parts of ∂ -finite and holonomic sequences [Zei90, CS98, Chy00].
+Examples from [AS65, PWZ96, APS05] illustrate how our methods [Sch05c] find recurrences for such sums.
+We demonstrate that one can derive also differential equations with these techniques.

 I am very grateful to Volker Strehl and Christian Krattenthaler who gave me the opportunity to present my work at the Séminaire Lotharingien de Combinatoire.
-Moreover, I would like to thank the referee for his very careful reading and his valuable comments and suggestions.
+I would like to thank the referee for his very careful reading and his valuable comments and suggestions.